YifanZou1210/python-training-2025-11/session-4-oop/homework.md

 ## Concept Questions

-Sure — here’s the structured **Q&A format** covering each OOP concept concisely and professionally:

----

 **1. What are the four principles of OOP?**
 * **Encapsulation** – Hides internal data; accessed through public methods or properties.
 * **Abstraction** – Exposes only essential behavior; hides complexity.